dfelinto/blender-manual/manual/grease_pencil/materials/introduction.rst

    Locks and hides all unused materials.

 Convert Materials to Vertex Color
-   Only keeps necessary materials and convert all materials base color to vertex color.
+   Only keeps necessary materials and convert all materials base color to a Color Attribute.

 Extract Palette from Vertex Color
-   Add all used vertex color to a new Color Palette.
+   Add all used Color Attributes to a new Color Palette.
 See :ref:`ui-color-palette`.

 Copy Material to Selected
    Copy the active material to the selected Grease Pencil object.